jina-ai/faq/faq_main.md

 One significant difference is that Vespa is built based on their vector database while Jina as a framework offers the flexibility to switch between different options.

+## Unanswered Questions

+# What if my question isn't listed here?

+We see you've chosen to take [the road less travelled](https://www.poetryfoundation.org/poems/44272/the-road-not-taken).
+We're here to help you on your way on!
+- First, check out our [docs](https://www.docs.jina.ai) to see if your query is answered by ~~the wisdom of the Prophecy~~ our documentation.
+- If you still don't find what you're looking for, please list your question on our [FAQ sheet](https://docs.google.com/spreadsheets/d/1H6-Ysv293azuWM8DlYTXTkNakG_VWHAqbcTCjM2bM1k/edit#gid=0)

 # 💖 Thank You

 This FAQ sheet has been made possible due to the efforts of our community members: